At a glance

 In summary, you need to apply to a conformity assessment body who will assess your compliance against the requirements for qualified trust service providers and qualified trust services.
 The conformity assessment body will produce a conformity assessment report, demonstrating how the requirements have been met.
 You then submit this report to the ICO for verification.
 The ICO will analyse the report to ensure all requirements have been met, and will grant you qualified status if appropriate.

-If you gain qualified status, you will be added to the UK’s trusted list and will be able to use the eIDAS EU trust mark.
+If you gain qualified status, you will be added to the UK’s trusted list.

-To maintain qualified status you will need to undergo the conformity assessment process every two years, at your own expense.
+To maintain qualified status you will need to undergo the conformity assessment process at least every two years, at your own expense.

-The trusted list is a published list of all qualified trust service providers and qualified trust services.
-TScheme runs the UK’s trusted list service.
+The trusted list is a published list of all qualified trust service providers and qualified trust services granted qualified status in the UK by the ICO.

 If you make changes to your qualified trust service you should contact the ICO to determine whether your qualified status is still valid and whether or not you should undergo a new conformity assessment.